 Other Compensation That May Be Tax-Deductible

 Other items also qualify under the salary and wage category with regard to employee wages.
-A partial list includes sick leave, vacation pay, education expenses, and reimbursements.
-A loan to an employee that you don't expect to be repaid, may also be tax-deductible.
+A partial list includes sick leave, vacation pay, education expenses, reimbursements, and a loan to an employee.
+Awards and bonuses should be considered as well.

 Ordinarily, salaries and wages are not challenged by the IRS as unreasonable unless the employee has some leverage over the employer (e.g., the employee is a large investor or has a personal relationship with you).

-The IRS uses the following definition of reasonable compensation: "if the amount would ordinarily be paid for like services by like enterprises under like circumstances."
+The IRS deems compensation is reasonable "if the amount would ordinarily be paid for like services by like enterprises under like circumstances."

 Business Owners' Compensation